kevin-orr/Groovy/SSLChecker/README.md

 '''

 # Still to do...
+* Host name verification - maybe show it in more detail blahdy blah blah
 * save the chain to disk
 * save the certs from inside AIA extension to disk
 * maybe have an option to save certs to keystore/truststore